Miss Venezuela 2020

+Miss Venezuela 2020 was the 67th Miss Venezuela pageant, held at the Estudio 1 de Venevisión in Caracas, Venezuela, on September 24, 2020.

+Thalía Olvino of Delta Amacuro crowned Mariángel Villasmil of Zulia as her successor at the end of the event.
+Villasmil represented Venezuela at Miss Universe 2020, held in Hollywood, Florida, United States.
+Isbel Parra was also crowned as Miss Venezuela International 2020 by Melissa Jiménez, Miss International Venezuela 2019.

-Miss Venezuela 2020 was the 67th edition of the Miss Venezuela pageant.
-It was held on September 24, 2020 at the Estudio 1 de Venevisión in Caracas.
-There were two pageants during one night: Miss Venezuela World 2020 and Miss Venezuela 2020.
-Isabella Rodríguez, Miss Venezuela 2018, who represented Venezuela during Miss World 2019 crowned Alejandra Conde of Aragua as the winner at the final of Miss Venezuela World 2020 and she represented Venezuela at Miss World 2021 where she placed Top 40.
-Thalía Olvino, Miss Venezuela 2019 of Delta Amacuro crowned Mariángel Villasmil of Zulia as her successor at the end of the event.
+Isabella Rodríguez, Miss Venezuela 2018 crowned Alejandra Conde of Aragua as the winner at the final of Miss Venezuela World 2020.
+She represented Venezuela at Miss World 2021 where she placed Top 40.

-Isbel Parra was also crowned as Miss International Venezuela 2020 by Melissa Jiménez, Miss International Venezuela 2019, who represented Venezuela during Miss International 2019.
-Villasmil represented Venezuela at Miss Universe 2020.

-On July 2, 2021 Luiseth Materán one of Top 5 was appointed as Miss Universe Venezuela 2021.
-She also represented Venezuela at Miss Universe 2021 where she placed Top 16.
+On July 2, 2021, Luiseth Materán, one of the Top 5, was announced as Miss Universe Venezuela 2021 since due to lack of time, the following competition was not held.
+She represented Venezuela at Miss Universe 2021, where she placed Top 16.